-Colorado is renowned for its breathtaking landscapes, making it one of the most enchanting states for exchanging vows.
+Colorado is known for its breathtaking landscapes, making it one of the most enchanting states for exchanging vows.
 The majestic mountains and captivating vistas provide an idyllic backdrop for couples to start their journey together.
 However, it's crucial for couples to be aware that Colorado has specific laws regarding weddings within the state, especially for those interested in getting married online.

-The Legality of online marriages in Colorado
+The legality of online marriages in Colorado

-In-person wedding requirements in Colorado
+What about in-person wedding requirements in Colorado?

 If you have been previously divorced, there is additional information to provide on the application.
 You will need to specify the date of the divorce and the county and state where it was recorded.
 It may require some research to gather this information, so it is advisable to have these details ready when filling out the application.